- What are tonsils?

 Symptoms of tonsil stones include halitosis (bad breath), feeling of pain while swallowing and recurrent severe episodes of tonsil infection (tonsillitis).
 You may also sense a foreign body at the back of your throat and have a metallic taste in your mouth (11).

-This is how a tonsil stone looks like.
+This is how a tonsil stone looks.

 Tonsil stones are quite common in smokers and teenagers